henriquegrando/Projeto_SD/README.md

-# Projeto_SD
+# Distributed Systems Project
-Implementação do algoritmo KNN utilizando Apache Spark para o trabalho final da disciplina de Sistemas Distribuídos - USP.
+Implementation of KNN algorithm for performance evaluations on single and multi-node using Apache Spark versions.